-The structure encoder provides an interface for query vertices and obtains the local structure embedding $E_S$ for \QD.
-The inputs of the structure encoder are based on the adjacency matrix $A$ and structural input information $I_S$ (w.r.t.\ the query node set $\mathcal{V}_q$).
-It encodes them to provide a structural view for a given query $(\mathcal{V}_q, \mathcal{F}_q)$, as shown in the orange part in Figure \ref{fig:framework}.
+Query Encoder is the same as that of \SQD and provides an interface for query vertices and obtains the local structure knowledge.
+Inputs of the Query Encoder are based on the graph topology (graph edges $\mathcal{E}$) and structural query (query vertices $\mathcal{V}_q$).
+The inter-layer propagation function of Query Encoder is the same as that in Eq.~\eqref{eq:SE-encoder}.

-Similar to the graph encoder, we adopt GCN \cite{Kipf_GCN} as sketch to model the query-specific structural embedding: